 Other alternative distros, though, fare rather better.
 Look at the success of Linux Mint, which spun off from Ubuntu to become (at times) arguably more popular than its own parent.
 Indeed, Ubuntu itself grew from Debian, and its niche offshoots (distros like Ubuntu Studio) have seen good movement.
 If there’s a market out there for your distro, there’s traction to be had.

-So let’s look at our pick of the five distros moving up swiftly through the ranks as of early 2017.
-Some of these might become the best Linux distros out there, some might turn out to be awful – but it won’t cost you a penny to try them out.
+So let’s look at our pick of the five distros moving up swiftly through the ranks in 2017.
+Some of these might eventually become the best Linux distros out there, whereas some might fade away – but it won’t cost you a penny to try them out.

 - 10 of the best Linux distros for privacy fiends and security buffs